kencormack/pistar-lastqso/README.md

       For US callsigns only, enable Maidenhead Grid Square look-up for callsigns, based on the US FCC mailing address of record, for a callsign.
 The grid square appears at the end of the QTH data.
-      Results of a lookup are cached until the hotspot is rebooted.
       This works only for US callsigns.

   -h|--help